Jack Mercer: Other voice work

 Mercer also did other cartoon voices.
 In the Popeye cartoons he also voiced Wimpy, Poopdeck Pappy, and Popeye's nephews.
 For Fleischer's feature film Gulliver's Travels he voiced King Little, Twinkletoes the carrier pigeon, and the bumbling spies Sneak, Snoop, and Snitch.
 He played supporting characters Mr. Bumble and Swat (the Fly) for Fleischer's second feature Mister Bug Goes to Town.
 He was also regularly cast with Pinto Colvig (who voiced Gabby from Gulliver's Travels and the spinoff Gabby film series).
 Mercer also played numerous supporting characters in Fleischer's Superman series of 1941–1942.
 Mercer's natural voice was relatively high-pitched for a man, and he was able to do some of the female voices as well.

 Beginning in 1958 Mercer also provided all the voices for the Felix the Cat TV cartoons, including The Professor and Rock Bottom, produced by former Paramount animator Joe Oriolo.
 Mercer later worked with Oriolo on The Mighty Hercules.

 In addition to his vocal talents, Mercer was also a prolific comedy writer.
 He wrote hundreds of scripts for various cartoon series at Paramount, including a number of Popeye episodes, as well as for television's Deputy Dawg and Milton the Monster.

 Jack Mercer appeared as himself on a 1973 episode of To Tell the Truth, receiving one of four possible votes.

 Personal life

 Mercer's first wife was Margie Hines, who provided the voice of Olive Oyl from 1939 to 1944.
 They were divorced in 1950.
 He later married Virginia Caroll, and the couple remained married until Mercer's death in 1984.

 Originally a resident of New York City, Mercer moved to Miami, Florida, when Fleischer Studios relocated there in 1938.
 After Famous Studios took over the Popeye cartoons, Mercer moved back to New York by early 1944.
 In the late 1970s he lived briefly in Los Angeles but moved back to New York City to live in Woodside, Queens.

 Death

-He died at Lenox Hill Hospital in Manhattan on December 7, 1984, after stomach cancer-related problems.
+Mercer died at Lenox Hill Hospital in Manhattan on December 7, 1984, after stomach cancer-related problems.